 Preparing a Lead Service Line Inventory

 This section addresses resources and techniques for identifying which of the buildings in the community are likely to have lead service lines (LSLs).
-Lead lines were installed 40 years ago or longer.
-Since installation, some LSLs have failed and been replaced or repaired, some have been partially replaced, and others remain as installed.
+Lead lines were installed before 1986, although in some cases they were banned decades earlier.
+Since installation, some LSLs have failed and been replaced or repaired, some have been partially replaced, and still others remain in service.
 When preparing an inventory, it is important to understand if lead pipe is still in use both in the portion of the service line owned by the water system and the portion on private property.
 To provide the most benefit, the inventory should include the pipe material on both public and private property.

 Knowing that LSLs were not installed after June 19, 1986, the task then becomes identifying if and when LSLs were installed prior to that date.
 Many, if not most, communities stopped installing LSLs much earlier than 1986.
 A key step in developing an LSL inventory is documenting when installations stopped locally.